ivanmmurciaua/EIP-5216/README.md

 | approve | address operator, uint256 id, uint256 amount | Grants permission to operator to transfer caller's tokens according to id and with a limit amount |
 | allowance | address account, address operator, uint256 id | Returns the amount for operator approved to transfer account's tokens according to id |

-safeTransferFrom & safeBatchTransferFrom are override from ERC1155 and implemented in `./contracts/ERC1155ApprovalByAmount.sol`.
+safeTransferFrom & safeBatchTransferFrom are override from ERC1155 and implemented [here](./contracts/ERC1155ApprovalByAmount.sol).

 ### Tests